cockpit-project/cockpit/HACKING.md

 git checkout directory, run the following, and log into Cockpit again:

     $ rm ~/.local/share/cockpit

+## Working on your local machine: Web server resources

+To test changes to the login page or any other resources, you can bind-mount the build tree's `dist/static/` directory over the  system one:

+    $ sudo mount -o bind dist/static/ /usr/share/cockpit/static/

+Likewise, to test changes to the branding, use

+    $ sudo mount -o bind src/branding/ /usr/share/cockpit/branding/

+After that, run `systemctl stop cockpit.service` to ensure that the web server restarts on the next browser request.

+To make Cockpit again use the system-installed code, simply umount these again:

+   $ sudo umount /usr/share/cockpit/static/ /usr/share/cockpit/branding/
+   $ systemctl stop cockpit.service

 ## Working on Cockpit using Vagrant